EtiennePerot/parcimonie.sh/README.md

 You can check [the original Parcimonie design document][Parcimonie design.mdwn] if you are wondering why this is needed.

-The **tl;dr** version: `gpg --refresh-keys` discloses your entire list of PGP keys to the keyserver you are using, as well as [whoever is wiretapping your connection][National Security Agency] if you are using an unencrypted protocol such as `hkp` (which is the default for most setups).
+The **tl;dr** version: `gpg --refresh-keys` discloses your entire list of PGP keys to the keyserver you are using, as well as [whoever is wiretapping your connection][National Security Agency] if you are using an unencrypted protocol such as HKP (which is the default for most setups).
 That is a bad thing.

+## Installation

+In on Arch, grab the [`parcimonie-sh-git` package][parcimonie-sh-git package on the Arch User Repository] from the [AUR][Arch User Repository].

+Otherwise, just copy `parcimonie.sh` somewhere and make it run at boot with the right environment variables (see the "Usage" section).

 ## Dependencies